eScienceLab/eScienceLab.github.io/_projects/biofair.md

 BioFAIR complements and enhances existing national and international life science data infrastructures, e.g., UK-generated high-quality data and automated data submission to EMBL-EBI public archives and provides a national platform for project-specific BYOD analysis workflows using EMBL-EBI and UK data and tools.

+BioFAIR was conceived by [ELIXIR-UK](https://elixiruknode.org/) which also report [BioFAIR Feasibility study](https://doi.org/10.5281/zenodo.7924339).

 ## eScience Lab involvement

-Carole Goble is joint Head of Node of [ELIXIR UK](https://elixiruknode.org/) and will continue to have an active role in shaping the establishment of BioFAIR.
+Carole Goble is joint Head of Node of [ELIXIR-UK](https://elixiruknode.org/) and will continue to have an active role in shaping the establishment of BioFAIR.

 BioFAIR will take advantage of many of the [eScience Lab products](/products/):